CT Logistics is a NASSTRAC Member

-NASSTRAC had its inception on July 1, 1952, when more than 100 shippers met in the Morrison Hotel in Chicago, IL to plan action in connection with the Central States Motor Carriers’ $1.509 surcharge on small shipments.
+National Shippers Strategic Transportation Council (NASSTRAC) had its inception on July 1, 1952, when more than 100 shippers met in the Morrison Hotel in Chicago, IL to plan action in connection with the Central States Motor Carriers’ $1.509 surcharge on small shipments.
+Following this meeting, several other meetings were held and the need for a national organization to protect the interests of shippers and receivers of minimum charge shipments became apparent and The National Shippers Strategic Transportation Council was established.

 Throughout its history, NASSTRAC has effectively represented shippers in successful litigation at the Interstate Commerce Commission, with state regulatory agencies and in the courts in matters pertaining to rates, charges and/or services, or policies affecting these aspects of LTL distribution.
 The retained General Counsel is one of the best known and most respected transportation attorneys in the country.

 NASSTRAC has been successful in protecting shipper interests by defeating efforts to impose additional charges on small shipments without compromising additional services.
-It was principally responsible for restraining rate increases during the “cost-plus” pricing period preceding the Motor Carrier Act of 1980, and has vigorously defended shipper interested in matter affecting the following: liability and released rates, negotiated rates, contract carriage and the validity of contracts, hazardous materials (HAZMAT) regulations and charges for HAZMAT shipments.
+It was principally responsible for restraining rate increases during the “cost-plus” pricing period preceding the Motor Carrier Act of 1980 and has vigorously defended shipper interested in matter affecting the following: liability and released rates, negotiated rates, contract carriage and the validity of contracts, hazardous materials (HAZMAT) regulations and charges for HAZMAT shipments.
 It has been the leader in combatting classification actions which increase rates through imposing higher classification ratings on selected types of products.

 NASSTRAC is continuing to be vigilant in monitoring classification actions to defend against any unreasonable and unfair changes in classification which would have an adverse impact upon shippers.